BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Sense of Impending Doom** `PASSIVE`

-Enemy models within 6" of the Mouth of Sauron cannot re-roll 1s in the Duel Roll, regardless of special rules that would normally allow them to do so.
+Enemy models within 6" of the Mouth of Sauron cannot re-roll 1s as part of a Duel Roll, regardless of special rules that would normally allow them to.

 </div>